openservicebrokerapi/servicebroker/spec.md

 #### Orphans

 When a broker receives a provision (`PUT /v2/service_instances/:instance_id`) or bind (`PUT /v2/service_instances/:instance_id/service_bindings/:binding_id`) operation, it MAY execute one or more side-effecting operations to complete the operation.

 In the event that a provision or bind operation fails, the broker SHOULD respond with an appropriate HTTP response code and body.
 If a failure happens, some side-effecting operations may have completed, but others haven't.
 We call this situation an "orphan" service instance (for provision operations) or binding (for binding operations).

 To mitigate orphan service instances and bindings, the marketplace SHOULD attempt to delete resources it cannot be sure were successfully created, and SHOULD keep trying to delete them until the broker responds with a success.
+The platform SHOULD continue trying the orphan handling operation on an exponential backoff, to prevent overloading the broker with orphan handling requests.